waydeb/oppy/README.md

 # oppy (op.py)

-oppy is the wrapper for use on the osu! v2 api.
+oppy is the wrapper for use on the osu! v2 API.
 Version 1.0.0

 ![version](https://img.shields.io/pypi/v/op.py?style=for-the-badge)